willdonnelly/pastel/README.md

   * Start looking into implementing a WxWidgets draw method.

   * PNG files would be useful to output, too.

+  * Maybe integrade with the Haskell GD bindings?

+  * Write an actual README

   * Upload on github